Sjeiti/ronvalstarnl/src/data/markdown/post_modern-animation-for-web.md

 #### Animate SVG with SMIL

 There is another way to animate SVG called [SMIL](https://www.w3.org/TR/SMIL3/).
-The specification stems from 1998 and covers a lot more than just SVG animations (for reference: SVG is from 1999).
+The specification stems from 1998 and covers more than just SVG animations (for reference: SVG is from 1999).
+The possibilities of SMIL extend beyond what can be done with mere CSS.
+If you like to know more here is [an extensive article by Sarah Soueidan](https://css-tricks.com/guide-svg-animations-smil/), and here is [a Stackoverflow answer with good examples](https://stackoverflow.com/a/64558513/695734).
+For the clouds animation I made use of an awesome feature, namely `animateMotion[calcMode="spline"]` which lets you move elements along a bezier-curve.
+One downside of SMIL is that you cannot an animation (as in `defs`) and only overwrite a property.
+As you can see here, all animations are exactly the same except for the `begin` attribute.
+So that results in a lot of repetitive code.
+But to be honest: for both the SMIL and the CSS example I generated the repetitive parts with JavaScript and used the output.

 The final size is 2.67 KB.

 ```html